 We are super excited to be partnering with a new non-profit called DreamRoot Leadership Institute.
 DreamRoot serves to reverse the cycles of poverty by unleashing the potential of local leaders in under-resourced communities to solve local challenges and raise up others to do the same.
-The objective of this partnership is to expand the impact of our Jiu Jitsu outreach efforts which we have been implementing here in the U.S. and abroad in Brazil.
+The objective of this partnership is to expand the impact of our Jiu-Jitsu outreach efforts which we have been implementing here in the U.S. and abroad in Brazil.

 Our mission is to transform people’s lives through the art of Brazilian Jiu-Jitsu — one student at a time — so that they can achieve more.
 We have a vision to see every person, regardless of their life’s circumstances, be given the opportunity to realize and achieve their dreams; where they are living out their fullest potential and all of society advances as a result.

-Over the years, Team Passos has been involved in using Jiu Jitsu programs in the slums of Brazil and even here in Virginia as a way to reach children, youth, and adults to build life skills, mentor, and cast a higher vision for their lives.
-In addition to the regular gi donations, we have been training and mentoring several Jiu Jitsu Professors running BJJ initiatives in Brazil.
+Over the years, Team Passos has been involved in using Jiu-Jitsu programs in the slums of Brazil and even here in Virginia as a way to reach children, youth, and adults to build life skills, mentor, and cast a higher vision for their lives.
+In addition to the regular gi donations, we have been training and mentoring several Jiu-Jitsu Professors running BJJ initiatives in Brazil.
 With this new non-profit, we will be able to expand the reach and thus the impact.

-These initiatives and the impact are the fruit of the collective action, heart and dreams of everyone here at Team Passos.
-Each of our students have been a huge part in bringing this to reality through your support and encouragement.
+These initiatives and the impact are the fruit of the collective action, heart, and dreams of everyone here at Team Passos.
+Each of our students has been a huge part in bringing this to reality through your support and encouragement.
 I want to take this time to thank again everyone who has donated gis over the years.
 Here is a more thorough update about our gi drives.

 What we’re working on in 2020:

-In collaboration with DreamRoot, we will launch our first 6-month Jiu Jitsu Leader Incubator Cohort for several local leaders running programs in Northeast Brazil.
-These cohorts offer needed training, resources and a support network for leaders working in some challenging environments.
+In collaboration with DreamRoot, we will launch our first 6-month Jiu-Jitsu Leader Incubator Cohort for several local leaders running programs in Northeast Brazil.
+These cohorts offer needed training, resources, and a support network for leaders working in some challenging environments.

-We are in the process of renovating one of the Jiu Jitsu academies we have been working with into a training center.
+We are in the process of renovating one of the Jiu-Jitsu academies we have been working with into a training center.
 The center offers additional programs like English, music, and entrepreneurial classes to students who would otherwise not have access to such programs.

-In the near future we desire to roll out virtual leadership and entrepreneurial incubator cohorts for at-risk youth and under-privileged individuals.
+In the near future, we desire to roll out virtual leadership and entrepreneurial incubator cohorts for at-risk youth and underprivileged individuals.

 I’d like to invite you to check out the DreamRoot website.
 If you would like to learn more about DreamRoot or would like to get involved, please let us know.